 It’s easy to get swept up – to fall in love with design and purpose-driven work.
 But it’s just as easy to become hardened, apathetic almost, as you cross your t’s and dot your i’s from one task to the next.

 It can be a whirlwind with very few moments to look back, breathe and re-calibrate.
-I say this not to complain, but to contextualise a conversation that I recently had with a young designer from the United States named Kelsey Wakefield.
+I say this not to complain, but to contextualise a conversation that I recently had with a young US designer, Kelsey Wakefield.

-Wakefield, an architect, was one of the graduates chosen for a project we launched last year called antenna.
-Hosted by Dutch Design Week, antenna is a global scan of the next generation of designers.
+Wakefield, an architect, was one of the graduates chosen for a project we launched together with Dutch Design Week last year called antenna.
+The project is a global scan of the next generation of designers.

 I didn’t attend the inaugural event in October 2017.
 So it took me by surprise when another Design Indaba staff member and creative all-rounder, Juanita Ferreira later described it as one of the best things we’ve ever done as a company.

-I found myself thinking about that moment, fleeting as it was, when I spoke to Wakefield late last week.
+I found myself thinking about that moment, fleeting as it was, when I spoke to Wakefield.
 Her passion and reverence for the antenna project, apparent from the moment we fixed our Skype connection, was infectious.